hikeventures/hikeventures.github.io/_posts/trips/2017-01-12-komsa-alta.markdown

 published: false
 layout: post
 title: Climbing the Komsa in Alta
 description: A daytrip in Alta.
-Climbing the Komsa.
+Climbing the Komsa
 date: 2017-01-16 14:30:00
 category: articles
 tags: